ED: Special Education (EDSE)

 3 credits (3+0)

 Evidence-based strategies to individualize instruction for students with high incidence disabilities; the development and implementation of Individual Education Programs for students with mild to moderate disabilities.
 Emphasizes access to the general curriculum.
+This course may be stacked with EDSE S422.
 Requires Internet access.

 EDSE S677 Language & Literacy: Assessment & Intervention